Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Schwarzschild model: decay in the trapped and near-horizon region

 \subsubsection{Nonlinear wave operators and asymptotic completeness}

-The maps $\mathscr S_{\pm}^{\mathrm{full}}$ constructed above send small charge--free Cauchy data to asymptotic data on $\partial_{\pm}^{(m)}\D$.
+The maps $\mathscr S_{\pm}^{\mathrm{full}}$ constructed above send small charge-free Cauchy data to asymptotic data on $\partial_{\pm}^{(m)}\D$.
 We now upgrade this to a genuine \emph{small-data asymptotic completeness} statement: $\mathscr S_{\pm}^{\mathrm{full}}$ admit continuous inverses on a neighbourhood of the origin.
-Equivalently, one can prescribe small asymptotic data on $\partial_{\pm}^{(m)}\D$ and solve the corresponding nonlinear final-state problem.
+For $m^{2}=0$ this is the characteristic final-state problem supplied by $\Lin_k$ and Theorem~\ref{thm:method}.
+The explicit Cook-type Banach-space construction below is used for the massive Schwarzschild channel $m^{2}>0$, where the mass term controls the scalar $L^{2}$ norm.

-\begin{definition}[Linear asymptotic data spaces] Fix $k\ge 6$ and $m^{2}\ge 0$.
+\begin{definition}[Linear asymptotic data spaces and boundary gauge action] Fix $k\ge 6$ and $m^{2}\ge 0$.
 Let $\Sigma_{\tau_{0}}$ denote the chosen initial hypersurface in the foliation (in the Schwarzschild model one has $\tau=t$, while on Kerr we take $\tau=t^{\star}$).
-Let $\mathcal H_{\mathrm{lin}}^{k-2}$ denote the Hilbert space of charge--free Cauchy data for the linear comparison system \eqref{eq:lin-maxwell}--\eqref{eq:lin-kg} on $\Sigma_{\tau_{0}}$, with norm given by the $(k-2)$--times commuted \emph{nondegenerate} energy flux through $\Sigma_{\tau_{0}}$ (e.g.\ the redshift $N$--energy in the package $\Lin_{k-2}$; in Schwarzschild one may take the $T$--energies of Definition~\ref{def:kg-energy}).
+Let $\mathcal H_{\mathrm{lin}}^{k-2}$ denote the Hilbert space of charge-free Cauchy data for the linear comparison system \eqref{eq:lin-maxwell}-\eqref{eq:lin-kg} on $\Sigma_{\tau_{0}}$, with norm given by the $(k-2)$-times commuted \emph{nondegenerate} energy flux through $\Sigma_{\tau_{0}}$ (e.g.\ the redshift $N$-energy in the estimates $\Lin_{k-2}$; in Schwarzschild one may take the $T$-energies of Definition~\ref{def:kg-energy}).

-Let $\mathscr S_{\pm}^{\mathrm{lin}}$ denote the linear scattering map from linear Cauchy data to linear asymptotic data on the (possibly extended) boundary $\partial_{\pm}^{(m)}\D$: for $m^{2}=0$ this is the characteristic radiation data on $\mathcal I^{\pm}\cup\mathcal H^{\pm}$ (as provided by the linear package; in the Schwarzschild model see Theorem~\ref{thm:linear-scattering} and its time reverse), while for $m^{2}>0$ one adjoins the timelike/Dollard datum at $i^{\pm}$ as in \cite{Dimock,BachelotKG}.
+Let $\mathscr S_{\pm}^{\mathrm{lin}}$ denote the linear scattering map from linear Cauchy data to linear asymptotic data on the (possibly extended) boundary $\partial_{\pm}^{(m)}\D$: for $m^{2}=0$ this is the characteristic radiation data on $\mathcal I^{\pm}\cup\mathcal H^{\pm}$ (as provided by the linear estimates; in the Schwarzschild model see Theorem~\ref{thm:linear-scattering} and its time reverse), while for $m^{2}>0$ one adjoins the timelike/Dollard datum at $i^{\pm}$ as in \cite{Dimock,BachelotKG}.
 We set

 and equip $\mathfrak R_{\pm}^{(m)}$ with the norm

 When we wish to emphasize the dependence on the background Kerr parameters, we write

 and similarly for the associated norms and the neighbourhoods $\mathfrak R_{\pm,M,a}^{(m)}(\varepsilon)$. \end{definition}